miohtama/opsec/source/team/index.rst

 Encrypted computers
 ==============================================================

-**The work computers have disk encryption?** Yes / No
+**Work computers have disk encryption?** Yes / No

-The permanent storage, SSD or hard disk, on the team member computers is fully encrypted.
+The permanent storage, SSD or hard disk on team members’ computers is fully encrypted.

 All desktop operating systems have disk encryption technology available: FileVault (OSX), dm-crypt (Linux) or BitLocker (Windows).
-The usage of disk encryption implies password authentication on computer power on and wake up, so that powered on devices cannot be accessed.
+The usage of disk encryption implies password authentication upon computer power-on and wake-up so that powered-on devices cannot be accessed.

 A lost device, when encrypted, cannot lead to any kind of compromise.